cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.staking.v1beta1.MsgEditValidatorResponse"></a>

 ### MsgEditValidatorResponse
-MsgEditValidatorResponse defines the Msg/EditValidator response type.
+MsgEditValidatorResponse defines the MsgEditValidator response type.